boriswart/student-workbook/src/reflections/wk3/day4.md

 # What problems does the Observer Pattern seek to solve?
+push and pull between code updates or html/data affected many places in code due to user interaction with JS code.
+Can be out of with .... itself.
+Updates in some areas but not yet done in other areas.... etc

 # What are the three mechanisms of the observer pattern?

 # Review the code generated from the bcw-template and reflect on the proxy objects from yesterday, and your understanding of the observer pattern today.
 With this knowledge, explain how the magic of the bcw-template uses these two concepts to manage and update the dom.